These beautifully designed toys are good for kids’ brain development

 Starting this week, Lovevery launches boxes tailored to children’s second year of life, with each $120 play kit designed for three months at a time.
 The boxes also come with a play guide for parents to help them understand what is going on in their child’s mind, explains what the toys are designed to do, and offers other helpful tips for bonding with their child.
 Parents can either purchase the box one at a time from the Lovevery website, or they can sign up for a subscription so the toys arrive on a regular basis, exactly when the child is ready to play with them.

-Lovevery was founded by Jessica Rolph, who previously launched HappyFamily, which makes children’s organic food.
+Lovevery was co-founded by Jessica Rolph, who previously launched HappyFamily, which makes children’s organic food.
 A few years ago, she stumbled across a doctorate thesis written by William Staso, a doctor who specializes in baby brain development.
 She was intrigued by his findings about how the neurological architecture of a baby’s brain is formed in their first three years of life.
 Suddenly she began to feel like many of the toys in her children’s nursery were not actually meeting their particular developmental needs.
 “We know that the first three years of a child’s life so important for laying the foundation for their intellectual development throughout their lives,” says Rolph.
 “I think a lot of parents want to help nurture their children’s curiosity, but they don’t know exactly what they need.”

 Lovevery’s first product was a $140 infant play gym that was sold through Amazon and the brand’s website.
 The product got many positive reviews and also received awards from organizations like Parent’s Choice, Red Dot, and The Bump.
 The success of that product led Rolph to launch these boxes.